 If severe or long term, FPIES can also cause lethargy and starvation as well.
 Many foods, not just oats, can trigger FPIES.

 Oat allergy can also adversely affect the skin when used topically.
-A 2007 study of children with atopic dermatitis found that a significant percentage of infants and children had allergic skin reactions to products containing oats, such as lotions.
+A of children with atopic dermatitis found that a significant percentage of infants and children had allergic skin reactions to products containing oats, such as lotions.

 Adults may also experience skin reactions if they are allergic or sensitive to oats and use products containing this ingredient.